Shamar Joseph's epic seven-wicket haul for the West Indies highlights importance of Test cricket

 "I'm not afraid to say this.
 I will always be available to play for the West Indies, no matter how much money comes towards me.
 I will always be here to play Test cricket."

-Stories like Joseph's happen because there is a space for them and judging by Brian Lara's tears on commentary, there certainly is still an appetite for them too.
+Stories like Joseph's happen because there is a space for them and judging by Lara's tears on commentary, there certainly is still an appetite for them, too.

 Get Sky Sports on WhatsApp!